 In School Programs

 Garden Classrooms are 90 minute field trips for students that teach lessons through hands-on and experiential activities.
 Each field trip uses the garden as a classroom and is aligned with Utah Core Standards for each grade level.
 Students apply what they’ve learned in school and see it come to life in the garden.
-We serve a handful of local preschools, all local Kindergarten – 6th grade classes in Grand County ,and also homeschooled students through this hands-on program.
+We serve a handful of local preschools, and all Kindergarten – 6th grade classes in Grand County.

 “My students LOVED the YGP field trip.
 Students loved how interactive it was, the games, getting to see the animals and taste the veggies.
 I really appreciated how thorough and kind the YGP teachers were.” – Grand County Elementary Teacher, 2020